 For more details about application whitelisting, read this guide by the National Institute of Standards and Technology (NIST).

-How to be compliant with the Essential Eight application control
+How to be Compliant with the Essential Eight

 To achieve compliance for all security controls, you must constantly be aware of your position in the Essential Eight maturity scale.
 Refer to this compliance roadmap to understand the different maturity levels.